GodotSteam/GodotSteam-Docs/docs/classes/user.md

 	* buffer (PoolByteArray / PackedByteArray)
 	* size (uint32_t)

-	**Note:** As of Steamworks SDK 1.57, you may pass a network identity that was created with our [Networking Types](networking_types.md) class.
+	**Note:** As of Steamworks SDK 1.57, you may pass a Steam ID class.
 However, this is optional and defaults to NULL.

 	---
     [:fontawesome-brands-steam: Read more in the official Steamworks SDK documentation](https://partner.steamgames.com/doc/api/ISteamUser#GetAuthSessionTicket){ .md-button .md-button--store target="_blank" }